deshawnwatson100-max/klarity-app/README.md

      - **Reassurance Line** - Grounding validation like "Your reaction makes sense."
      - **Agency Reminder** - "This just gives you clarity — what you do with it is completely up to you."
      - Tone: Thoughtful friend, not therapist or authority
-     - Uses natural language with contractions
-     - Never labels anyone as "toxic" directly
-     - Smooth expand/collapse animation
+   - Subtle divider at bottom

-3. **Suggested Reply Message Bubble** (SECOND)
+3. **Suggested Reply** (SECOND)
-   - Appears immediately after the dysfunctional communication card
+   - Floating text with left border accent
    - Single balanced reply suggestion
-   - Includes guidance note explaining the approach
+   - Includes guidance note with bulb icon
-   - **Inline modification options:**
+   - Tap reply text to show modification options (Shorter/Longer)
-     - Shorten Reply - Make response more concise
-     - Lengthen Reply - Add more detail
-   - "Use this reply" button - Inserts text into input bar
+   - Minimal pill buttons: "Use this reply" and "Different reply"
-   - "Use different reply" button - Generates alternative suggestion
+   - Subtle divider at bottom

-4. **"Need a Different Approach?"
-Card** (THIRD)
+4. **Different Approach Options** (THIRD)
-   - Appears only after the suggested reply
-   - Offers supportive alternatives without judgment
-   - Four options in a 2x2 grid:
+   - Simple text prompt: "Need a different approach?"
+   - Inline horizontal pill options (wrap on small screens):
-     - **More Direct** - Say it clearly
+     - **More direct** - Say it clearly
-     - **More Gentle** - Soften the tone
+     - **More gentle** - Soften the tone
-     - **More Neutral** - Keep it balanced
+     - **More neutral** - Keep it balanced
-     - **Add Context** - Share more details
+     - **Add context** - Share more details
-   - Selecting a tone generates a new modulated reply
-   - Add Context opens inline input for additional information
+   - Subtle divider at bottom

 #### What's NOT in this flow
 This simplified flow intentionally excludes: